 Particularly egregious violations of Rule 403 have been ongoing for some time in Texas capital murder cases.
 As one recent and pernicious example, a psychologist, Walter Quijano, has regularly testified that because a defendant is black, there is an increased probability of future violence; or in our event language, the event of being black is facilitative of the occurrence of a future event (or act) of violence.
-We give a redaction in an appendix of the recent Supreme Court case of Duane Edward Buck v.
+We give a redaction of the majority opinion (at the web site listed in the footnote) in of the recent Supreme Court case of Duane Edward Buck v.
 Rick Taylor (2011), where the defendant, Duane Edward Buck, was attempting to avoid the imposition of a death penalty sentence.
 Buck's lawyers argued that the death penalty should be lifted because Quijano stated at Buck's trial that because he was black, there was an increased probability he would engage in future acts of violence.
 In Texas capital murder cases, such predictions of future dangerous behavior are needed to have a death penalty imposed.
 The Supreme Court refused to hear the case (that is, to grant what is called certiorari), not because Buck didn't have a case of prejudicial racial evidence being introduced (in violation of Rule 403), but because, incredibly, Quijano was a witness for the defense (that is, for Buck).